 A record of all complaints and grievances will be kept by the manager of operations and communications for at least six years, and as indicated in the institute's institutional research policy.
+Complaints will remain confidential.

 Prohibition of Retaliation Under no circumstances will the filing of a grievance result in retaliation by the party being grieved against or other representatives of the institute.